Large-$N$ Free Energy of Chiral $\mathcal{N}=2$ Chern-Simons-Matter Theories

 In this Letter, we overcome this impasse by introducing a robust numerical framework that directly solves the finite-$N$ saddle-point equations of the $S^3$ matrix model.
 Earlier approaches interpreted these equations as the equilibrium conditions of interacting particles in the complex plane and evolved them via gradient-flow (heat-equation) relaxation \cite{Herzog:2010hf}.
-While effective for vector-like theories, this method fails for chiral quivers due to stiff, non-convergent dynamics arising from complex interaction forces.
-Our approach combines Anderson acceleration with an adiabatic continuation in $N$: starting from a convergent low-$N$ solution, we increase $N$ step by step, solving at each stage with a Levenberg--Marquardt update and refining via a damped Newton iteration with line search.
+While effective for vectorlike theories, this method fails for chiral quivers due to stiff, nonconvergent dynamics arising from complex interaction forces.
+Our approach combines Anderson acceleration with an adiabatic continuation in $N$: starting from a convergent low-$N$ solution, we increase $N$ step by step, solving at each stage with a Levenberg-Marquardt or Powell-hybrid update and refining via a damped Newton iteration with line search.
 The initial guess for $N + 1$ is generated by monotone interpolation of eigenvalues and a $\sqrt{(N + 1)/N}$ rescaling of their real parts, preserving the anticipated M2-brane scaling.
 This continuation algorithm converges reliably across the tested $(N , k)$ range and yields precise free energies even in regimes where relaxation methods fail.

 We apply this framework to two benchmark examples: the quiver dual to AdS$_4\times Q^{1,1,1}/\mathbb{Z}_k$ and the four-node $D_3$ quiver of \cite{Franco:2008um}.
 In both cases, we find well-defined large-$N$ saddles whose free energies scale as $N^{3/2}$ and match the holographic prediction \eqref{AdS:CFT}.
-These results provide the \emph{first} quantitative confirmation of the AdS$_4$/CFT$_3$ correspondence for chiral quivers, resolving a decade-old puzzle and establishing a practical route to precision holography for strongly coupled SCFTs beyond the vector-like realm.
+These results provide the \emph{first} quantitative confirmation of the AdS$_4$/CFT$_3$ correspondence for chiral quivers, resolving a decade-old puzzle and establishing a practical numerical framework for precision holography for strongly coupled SCFTs beyond the vectorlike realm.